epics-docs/epics-docs/guides/Address_Specification.md

 Address parameters specify where an input record obtains input, where an output record obtains its desired output values, and where an output record writes its output.
-They are used to identify links between records, and to specify the location of hardware devices.
+These are used to identify links between records, and to specify the location of hardware devices.
 The most common link fields are OUT, an output link, INP, an input link, and DOL (desired output location), also an input link.

-There are three basic types of address specifications, which can appear in these fields: hardware addresses, database addresses, and constants.
+Three basic types of address specifications can appear in these fields: hardware addresses, database addresses, and constants.
 Note that not all links support all three types, though some do.
-However, this doesn't hold true for algorithmic records, which cannot specify hardware addresses.
+This doesn't hold true for algorithmic records, which can't specify hardware addresses.
 Algorithm records are records like the Calculation, PID, and Select records.
 These records are used to process values retrieved from other records.
 Consult the documentation for each record.